oracle/oci-typescript-sdk/lib/goldengate/README.md

-# OCI NodeJS client for Golden Gate Service
+# OCI Node.js client for Golden Gate Service

 This module enables you to write code to manage resources for Golden Gate Service.